Ornithocercus: History of knowledge

-Habitat & ecology
+Habitat and ecology

 Species of Ornithocercus are found in tropical and subtropical oceans, limited to warm temperature-waters.
 Tropical waters are home to many genera of dinophysoid, the most common of which is the Ornithocercus with O. quadratus being the most widely distributed species.
 They are common in deep oceanic waters, with many species found predominantly below the euphotic zone.

 The existence of Ornithocercus in a brackish lagoon was also found in Terengganu at Gong Batu lagoon in Malaysia, indicating that it is not an isolated phenomenon.

 Morphology

-Species range in length from 40-170 µm.
+Species range in length from 40-170 μm.
 They are therefore classed as microplankton.

 Ornithocercus is a thecate dinoflagellate.
 This means they are armored with overlapping cellulose plates collectively called a theca.
-The plates form within alveolae and therefore the wall is found within the cell membrane.
+The plates form within alveoli and therefore the wall is found within the cell membrane.
 Lists are rigid outgrowths from edges of specific thecal plates supported by ribs.
 The ribs vary in number and development between species (the number of ribs is species specific) and are necessary for expansive list growth.
 The theca consists of 17 or 18 plates which are divided into epithecal, hypothecal, girdle, and ventral area.
 The theca are divisible into left and right sides longitudinally by a sagittal suture; there is also a latitudinal girdle.
 Structurally complex, the genus is characterized by possession of extensive girdle and sulcal lists (wing-like extensions of the cell wall).
 Their theca have numerous pores which open flush to the surface of the plate on the outside but have a raised rim on the inside, their number being positively correlated with cell size.
 The hypotheca of most species are covered in areolae (shallow depressions) which are deepened by secondary thickening which takes place in mature cells.
 While hypotheca of some Histioneis can be embedded in mucus, Ornithocercus species have not been observed with a hypotheca associated mucus layer.